Arctia/Arctia/README.md

 ### :monkey: Who's Arctia :

-- 👀 Interested in nature, music, pianoforte, old video games and a lot more
+- 👀 Interested in nature, playing piano, old video games and a lot more
 - 🌱 Growing, currently student at 42Roma Luiss
 - 📫 Reach him at admin@arctiagames.com
 <br>

+He started learning programming at the age of 13 as self-taught, initially just as a hobby.
+However, he now devotes his days to it with both work and personal projects.
+He relishes the daily challenges that programming presents to him and won't stop until he solves them.
+To reinforce his fundamentals, he started studying at 42school, in line with his learning style.

 ---